 Visit this former island in Flevoland and discover its many monuments and archaeological treasures.

-Visit this former Zuiderzee island and discover Urk’s unique culture and history.
+Visit this former island in the Zuider Zee and discover the unique culture and history of Urk.

 A new city full of architectural highlights.